mertcloud/CDE_vHoL/README.md

 <img src="img/readme/cde_jobs_1.png" alt="image" width="400"/><br>

 3. Scroll to the bottom and click on the "Create and Run" blue icon.
-The job will now be executed, which may take a few minutes.
+The job will now be executed, which may take a minute.

-4. Repeat steps 1. through 3. for the "ingest" job.
+4. Confirm your "create" CDE Spark Job was created and executed successfully by browsing the "Job Runs" tab

-5. Confirm both CDE Spark Jobs were created and executed successfully by browsing the "Job Runs" tab
+5. Repeat steps 1. through 4. for the "ingest" job.
+Both Jobs should have finished successfully!

 <img src="img/readme/cde_jobs_2.png" alt="image" width="1000"/><br>